zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Your “veins” are the parts of your body that move b lood back and forth – your veins and your arteries.
 We use the verb “to pump” to describe the action the heart goes through in moving blood around the body,  and therefore “pumping through your veins” describes the heart being so ex cited, pumping so much, that the blood is moving through your body more quickly.

 Ricardo says, “I didn’t know you were such an adren aline junkie.”
 An “adrenaline (adrenaline) junkie (junkie)” is a person who enjoy s excitement, who gets energy from sometimes dangerous activities.
 Emma says yes,  she is.
 But instead of just saying “yes,” she says, “Guilty as charged.”
-The ex pression “Guilty (guilty) as charged (charged)” is used to say that you agree wi th what someone says about you, but it’s a funny way of saying it because norm ally “to be guilty” of something is to have done something wrong.
+The ex pression “Guilty (guilty) as charged (charged)” is used to say that you agree wi th what someone says about you, but it’s a funny way of saying it because normally “to be guilty” of something is to have done something wrong.

 Emma doesn’t think she’s done anything wrong.
 She’s  just trying to be funny when she says “Guilty as charged.”
 She says, “I’m g oing to take skydiving lessons next month.”
 “Skydiving” (skydiving) is the  rather insane activity of jumping out of an airplane and then opening up what  is called a “parachute” (parachute).
 A “parachute” is a large piece of mate rial that allows you to move down towards the ground slowly, so you don’t kill y ourself.
 That’s “skydiving.”

 Emma says, “Want to join me?”
 Ricardo answers, “I c onsider skydiving a spectator sport!”
 A “spectator” (spectator) is some one who watches a sporting event or activity.
 A “spectator sport,” then, would  be a sport you would only want to watch, you wouldn’t want to participate in.
 Rica rdo thinks that skydiving is a “spectator sport,” meaning he doesn’t want to do it  himself.
 He thinks it’s too dangerous.
 And frankly, I agree with Ricardo.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]